mike-weiner/display-event-locations-tec/README.md

 First, make sure that the plugin 'Display Event Location for The Events Calendar' is installed and activated on your website.
 To check this, click on the `Plugins` option from the left-hand administration sidebar in WordPress.
 Once the page loads, make sure `Display Event Location for The Events Calendar` is activated.
 Then try viewing your calendar again to see if the tooltip now displays the location of your events.

 If the `Display Event Location for The Events Calendar` plugin is activated and the tooltip still does not show the location of events in your calendar, try navigating your calendar to the next month or backwards to the previous month.
 Then try hovering over events from that month and see if the tooltip is displaying event locations.

-If you still do not see a location in the tooltip when hovering over events on the monthly calendar, edit the event in question and ensure that a Venue is selected.
+If you still do not see a location in the tooltip when hovering over events on the monthly calendar, edit the event in question and ensure that a venue is selected.
 You can do this by selecting `Events > Venues > Add New` from your WordPress administration area.
 Additional instructions for creating venues can be found here: [https://theeventscalendar.com/knowledgebase/k/venue-and-organizer-pages/](https://theeventscalendar.com/knowledgebase/k/venue-and-organizer-pages/)

 If you still aren't seeing the location displayed within the tooltip, you can also try viewing your calendar in a different browser or try clearing your browser's cache and then viewing your calendar again.
 It is common that the monthly calendar view gets cached in your browser or by your website's hosting service.
 A clearing of all website and server cache fixes most issues.